umbertogriffo/llm-finetuning-playground/README.md

 which contains grade school math problems to demonstrate idea.

 The training took `10h` on a `Tesla T4`.
+You can find the trained model on [Hugging Face](https://huggingface.co/ugriffo/Qwen2.5-3B-Instruct-Math-Reasoning-GGUF).

 ## Prerequisites
 * Python 3.10+